EU RoHS – 2011/65/EU

 2) In Literature, click on the "Environmental Compliance" tab to reveal the list:

 If you require a RoHS statement for a product not listed on our website (such as a custom manufactured product), please contact [email protected] for assistance.

 The only exemption present in any Harwin products is the 6(c) exemption:

 - Copper alloy containing up to 4% lead by weight

 This exemption is required in Harwin products for all those items using turned brass.
-Free-machining brass is typically used for turning purposes – it is easier to machine than brass without lead, and therefore is necessary for economic and toolwear reasons.
-The date for this exemption to expire was 21st July 2016.
-In line with the Directive, applications for renewal of this exemption was filed by multiple companies within the required timescale.
-No ruling has been made at this time – although the industry fully expect that this exemption will be extended.
-Even if the exemption is not extended, there will be a period of at least 12 months after this ruling before the exemption is rescinded.
+Free-machining brass is typically used for turning purposes – it is far easier to machine than brass without lead, and therefore is necessary for economic and toolwear reasons.
+The original date for this exemption to expire was 21st July 2016.
+In line with the Directive, applications for renewal of this exemption were filed by multiple companies within the required timescale.

-There is a helpful detailed explanation of the current situation on the Copper and Brass Fabricators Council website (a non-profit trade association based in USA).
+There is a helpful detailed explanation of the original 2016 situation on the Copper and Brass Fabricators Council website (a non-profit trade association based in USA).

 You can read the full text of the renewal applications on the Öko-Institut e.V. website - the report compiled by the Institute that was submitted to the EU council is available here.